DylanJanssen/data-structures/README.md

 # data-structures

-Implementations of a linked list, skip list, binary search tree, and treap implemented as teaching excersises when teaching an undergraduate C++ course.
+Implementations of a linked list, skip list, binary search tree, and treap written during workshops when teaching an undergraduate C++ course.
+All classes inherit from an abstract base class for easy benchmarking.
+Keys are integers and values are templated, however keys could easily be templated as well.